IB results day 2024: everything you need to know

 Because of the global remit of the IB, students sit exams and receive results in different months according to their location.

-For students in the northern hemisphere who sat their exams in May, results are issued to schools on 5 July, but students must wait until 6 July to receive them.
+Students in the northern hemisphere, who sat their exams in May, will receive their results on 6 July.
+Schools will however receive the results the day before.
 These dates are always the same - even if they fall on a weekend, like this year when 6 July is a Saturday.

 Students in the southern hemisphere typically sit their exams in November.
-In 2024 their results will be issued to schools on 16 December and available to students on 17 December.
+In 2024 their results will be issued to students on 17 December.
 This is a new date - students previously had to wait until January - which the IB hopes will help with university application deadlines.

 The majority of the information below will apply to both sets of students.